den-materials/php-intro/README.md

 <!--Display how you can use an if conditional and an h1 tag after it-->

-Use "Format 2" above to display one of three `<h1>` tags, depending on whether a number is greater than or equal to zero, less than zero, or none of the above.
+Use "Format 2" above to display one of three `<h1>` tags, depending on whether a number is greater than zero, less than zero, or equal to zero.

 <!--Actually 11:17 WDI2 turning over to devs-->
 <!--WDI3 10:29 turning over to devs -->